karanpraharaj/fralotito/content/post/black-hole/index.md

 math = true

 # Add a summary to display on homepage (optional).
-summary = "Summary of the workd done to have the first-ever image of a black hole."
+summary = "Summary of the work done to have the first-ever image of a black hole."

 date = 2019-04-11T15:11:18+02:00
 draft = true